 The reverb soaked ‘Greaser’ closes out the album, borrowing heavily from a Link Wray power chord instrumental and adding heavy blues harp to the surf rock classic.
 This raw and stirring album “Rogue Hunter” further exemplifies Vin Mott’s enthusiasm for authentic blues sound.

 Rick J Bowen

-Vin Mott is 27 years old from Pequannock, NJ.
-It was in high school when Vin began discovering his love of blues and roots music, the sound of the harmonica, and began teaching himself, with a little help from the internet, to play the blues harp.
-In 2007 Vin went on to study music at Berklee College of Music in Boston, MA where he graduated in 2011 with a BA in Songwriting.
-By the late summer of 2013 Vin had returned home to New Jersey.
-Over the next several years Vin, along with the help of guitarist Sean Ronan, would book countless gigs in local taverns, roadhouses, and restaurants such as the Great Notch Inn, the Robin’s Nest Rhythm & Blues, Hat City Kitchen, and Ruthie’s BBQ & Pizza, as well as branching into Eastern PA and the Philadelphia area.
-The live band has included some of the areas most talented young Jazz, blues, and roots musicians.
+Vin Mott was born and raised in Pequannock, NJ.
+Starting drum lessons at the age of seven, it was in high school when Vin discovered his love for the blues and blues harmonica.
+From 2007-2011 he attended Berklee College of Music in Boston, MA where he graduated with a BA in Songwriting with Drum Set as his principal instrument.
+By the summer of 2013 Vin had returned home to New Jersey.
+Over the next several years Vin would book countless gigs in local taverns, roadhouses, restaurants and music venues in his home state.
+His live band has included some of the areas most talented young jazz, blues, and roots musicians.